-Nominating and Governance Committee
+Nominating and Corporate Governance Committee

-The Nominating and Governance Committee is responsible for identifying individuals qualified to become members of the Board and overseeing corporate governance of the Company.
-In addition, the Nominating and Governance Committee:
+The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become members of the Board and overseeing corporate governance of the Company.
+In addition, the Nominating and Corporate Governance Committee:

-- a) makes independent recommendations to the Board of Directors as to best practices for Board governance and evaluation of Board performance; - b) produces a Code of Ethics and submits it for Board approval, and periodically reviews the Code of Ethics for necessary revisions; - identifies suitable candidates for Board membership, and in such capacity considers any nominees recommended by shareholders; - d) proposes to the Board a slate of directors for election by the shareholders at each Annual Meeting of Shareholders; and - e) proposes candidates to fill vacancies on the Board based on qualifications it determines to be appropriate.
+- makes independent recommendations to the Board of Directors as to best practices for Board governance and evaluation of Board performance; - b) produces a Code of Ethics and submits it for Board approval, and periodically reviews the Code of Ethics for necessary revisions; - identifies suitable candidates for Board membership, and in such capacity considers any nominees recommended by shareholders; - d) proposes to the Board a slate of directors for election by the shareholders at each Annual Meeting of Shareholders; and - e) proposes candidates to fill vacancies on the Board based on qualifications it determines to be appropriate.

-All of the directors on the Nominating and Governance Committee are independent as defined under the NASDAQ listing standards.
+All of the directors on the Nominating and Corporate Governance Committee are independent as defined under the NASDAQ listing standards.

+Each committee has a charter.
 Current copies of committee charters are available at www.niholdingsinc.com.